-Technology is what enables us to increase the carrying capacity.
-Without technology, human population would be regulated by predators, diseases, and availability of wild food.
+Technology is what enables us to increase our carrying capacity.
+Without technology, the human population would be regulated by predators, diseases, and the availability of wild food.
 With technology, we have created weapons to kill predators, medicine to prevent diseases, and agriculture to grow food.
 If we destroyed technology, then humans would once again be regulated by these factors.

 This is the solution that Ted Kaczynski thought of.
 What do you think?
 Some people don’t know that name, but they know him by his nickname, the Unabomber, or UNABOM.

 Kaczynski was so convinced of his plan that he used violence.
 He attacked professors and companies.

 One way to implement this solution is that at a set period of time or at a random interval, all technology and information is destroyed.
 The surviving humans would then have to rebuild and rediscover the technology.